jameslawson/webjdb/README.md

 ### Getting started
-1. clone the repo. cd to the root of the project.
+1. clone the repo then cd to the root of the project.
 2. Install gradle `brew install gradle`.
+3. Compile the target `javac -g Target.java` (-g flag needed, it adds debug info)
-3. Run the target application, telling it to listen on port 5050: `runtarget.sh`
+4. Run the target application, telling it to listen on port 5050: `runtarget.sh`
-4. Build and run the webserver+debugger `gradlew bootRun`
+5. Build and run the webserver+debugger `gradlew bootRun`
-5. Open your browser at localhost:8080
+6. Open your browser at localhost:8080
-6. Click connect
+7. Click connect

 After the above five steps, the debugger should have connected to the target, Target.java (the program we are debugging),